Italy's Draghi calls for urgent ceasefire in Ukraine | Politics

 - Italy

-"A ceasefire must be achieved as soon as possible," Draghi told the upper house Senate in Rome, opening a debate on Italy's role in supporting Ukraine which is creating growing tensions in the premier's ruling majority.
+"A ceasefire must be achieved as soon as possible," Draghi told the upper house Senate in Rome, opening a debate on Italy's role in backing Ukraine which is creating growing tensions in his ruling majority.
+Draghi made no direct mention of whether Italy would continue to supply arms to Kyiv, something which is opposed by the 5-Star Movement and the right-wing League, key stakeholders in his multi-party coalition.

-Draghi said it was important to maintain pressure on Russia through economic sanctions "because we have to bring Moscow to the negotiating table."
+However, he indicated he was not ready to rule out further weapons shipments.
+Italy has so far adopted three decrees authorizing arms shipments but the government has not revealed which type of weapons were supplied.
+"Italy will continue to support the Ukraine government in its efforts to repeal the Russian invasion.
+We will do so in close coordination with our European partners," he said.

+There is little public support in Italy for supplying military assistance for Ukraine, opinion polls show.
+The prime minister said Italy would do all it could to promote a negotiated settlement to the war, but any deal must have the full backing of Ukraine to be sustainable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)